 Efficient use of memory

-As mentioned earlier in brief, when data is accessed from the internal buffer cache, the lowest latencies can be achieved.
+When data is accessed from the internal buffer cache, the lowest latencies can be achieved.
 That's the ideal state.
-We want that to be the case for queries like products for sale, or product details data, as those queries generally aren't changing much.
+We want that to be the case for queries like products for sale, or product details data, as those queries aren't changing much.

 However, the buffer cache has a limited capacity, so we want to use it optimally.